navkar/Predictions/README.md

   - Blurring between Virtual and Physical reality.
   - Every small community shall have its own culture and values and sustainable energy source.
   - Emergence of heterogenous structures and decentralized systems.
+  - Government will discourage ownership of any kind.

 #### Summer of 2030 (Change in monetary system) - 2032